AmateursLeague/sneaky-package/README.md

 ---

-##✨Key Features✨
+## ✨ Key Features ✨

-** 💾Designed to look conventional
+### 💾 Designed to Look Conventional
--The package gets into the system like a normal python package would do, but its main tarket is to perform sneaky fuctions that are unfavourable for users.
+- The package installs like any normal Python package, but its main target is to perform sneaky functions that are unfavorable for users.

-** 📥Installing without getting Noticed
+### 📥 Installing Without Getting Noticed
--One of the key feature of the package is that it is designed in such a way that it is not possible to detect its installation, and download can be done without getting caught.
+- One key feature of the package is that it is designed in such a way that it becomes difficult to detect its installation.
+The download and installation can be done without getting caught.

-** 🖥️Cross Platform Package
+### 🖥️ Cross-Platform Package
--The package run across all major operating systems including **Windows**, **Linux** and **Mac OS**
+- The package runs across all major operating systems, including **Windows**, **Linux**, and **macOS**.

 ---